INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 Metadata Language (M)
 Unique Resource Identifier (M)

-&#x1F538; OPEN QUESTION: Would the proposed lightweight mapping to OpenAPI i.e. without extensions of OpenAPI terms (terms beginning with ‘x-’ in accordance with the [OpenAPI specs](https://swagger.io/docs/specification/openapi-extensions)) be sufficient?

 ---
 **NOTE** Additional metadata elements can be added to an OpenAPI definition through [extensions](https://swagger.io/docs/specification/openapi-extensions/), implemented through the introduction of fields beginning with `x-`.
 However, in order to streamline the implementation of metadata, this document does not propose any INSPIRE-specific extensions.
 # Annex D. Supported languages  <a name="supported-lang"></a>